delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 Azure Event Hubs stores and forwards the body as opaque bytes.
 A downstream consumer must be configured to parse the body as Avro.

+This sample uses AMQP endpoints, but Azure Event Hubs supports both AMQP endpoints and Kafka-compatible endpoints.
+They are two different ways of accessing the same Event Hub partitions and retained events.

 ### Field usage